jemware/tableit/README.md

 Default: null

 Sometimes your table headings are really long.
 I udnerstand, you’re trying to be descriptive!
 However, this means the heading will likely overflow into the your data.
 To mitigate this issue, you can set a heading character limit.
-If this limit is exceeded, a class 'double' is added to the offending <td> which you can use to increase the element’s height as necessary.
+If this limit is exceeded, a class 'overflow' is added to the offending <td> which you can use to increase the element’s height as necessary.

 Example: